-- 29. Many codes allude directly to directors' responsibility to represent the interest of shareholders-which is generally taken to mean maximizing shareholder value (e.g., the codes of the OECD, Japan, and the U.K.).
-In continental Europe, it is more common for governance codes to couch this responsibility within a broader responsibility towards stakeholders in general, on the assumption that meeting this responsibility will raise the value of the company.
-The French and German codes are examples of this interpretation of director responsibility. - 30.
 Governance codes recommend practices in selection, evaluation, reappointment, and orientation/training to ensure that the best directors are selected and that their talent is appropriately leveraged on the board.
-The present discussion focuses only on reappointment and orientation/training processes (we explore the topics of director selection and evaluation under principles 3 and 10, because those principles address a broader set of issues than director responsibility). - 31.
+The present discussion focuses only on reappointment and orientation/training processes (we explore the topics of director selection and evaluation below under principles 3 and 10, because those principles address a broader set of issues than director responsibility).

 Some governance codes address both reappointment and orientation/training processes.
-In the UK, the Cadbury Report (London Stock Exchange, 1992), for example, mandates that "non-executive directors should be appointed for specified terms and reappointment should not be automatic," thus ensuring the need for shareholders' consent at regular intervals.
-As regards orientation/training, the OECD and New York Stock Exchange codes (OECD, 2004; NYSE, 2003) refer to such processes as ways to help board members quickly and fully understand their responsibilities and perform their duties.
+In the U.K., the Cadbury Report (London Stock Exchange, 1992), for example, mandates that "non-executive directors should be appointed for specified terms and reappointment should not be automatic," thus ensuring the need for shareholders' consent at regular intervals.
+As regards orientation/training, the OECD and New York Stock Exchange codes (OECD, 2004; NYSE, 2003) in particular refer to such processes as ways to help board members quickly and fully understand their responsibilities and duties as well as to obtain relevant information to help them better perform their duties.

-32. Selection, evaluation, reappointment, and orientation/training processes are in place in the private sector to ensure that directors fulfill their responsibilities to shareholders.
-Good practice requires companies to allow shareholders to give their opinions at regular intervals about directors' continuation on the board, and requires companies to invest in induction and training to ensure that directors have a full and consistent understanding of their responsibilities.
+Selection, orientation, training, evaluation, and reappointment practices are in place in the private sector to ensure that directors fulfill their responsibilities to shareholders.
+Good practice requires that companies to allow shareholders to give their opinions at regular intervals about directors' permanence on the board, and requires companies to invest in induction and training to ensure that directors have a full and consistent understanding of their responsibilities.

-- 33. Reappointment processes require a formal review of each director at regular intervals.
+Reappointment processes require a formal review of each director's continuation on the board at regular intervals.
 In practice, nomination committees are responsible for leading this process.
-For example, the charter of Nokia's nomination committee lays out the "responsibility to prepare the proposal to the shareholders for the election or re-election of the members of the Board." - 34.
-While corporate governance codes refer to director education programs, they intentionally leave flexibility to define appropriate induction and training processes.
-Some boards, like BP's, make this a priority in their governance processes (Box III.2).
+For example, the charter of Nokia's nomination committee lays out the responsibility to prepare the proposal to the shareholders for the election or re-election of the members of the Board.

+While corporate governance codes refer to director education programs, they intentionally leave flexibility for boards to define appropriate induction and training processes.
+Some boards, like BP's, make this a priority in their governance processes (Box 2).

-Box III.2.
-BP: Director Induction and Training
+Box 2.
+British Petroleum: Director Induction and Training

-BP's induction and training are disclosed on the company's website as a matter of good governance practice.
-The Chairman, with the support of BP's Secretary's office, is accountable for the induction of new directors.
+British Petroleum's (BP) induction and training are disclosed on the company's website as a matter of good governance.1 The Chairman, with the support of the office of BP's Board Secretary, is accountable for the induction of new directors.
 The induction process is tailored to directors' needs and includes training on (1) the operations and activities of BP and (2) the role of the board, its decision-making powers, and its structures and processes (including the tasks and membership of the committees and the powers delegated to them).
 Beyond training on BP operations and governance structures, new Board members are also educated on their legal and other duties and obligations.
 Training is provided on an ongoing basis, and is customized depending on which committees directors are involved in and what skills and information can help enhance their effectiveness in the tasks that they perform.